On the Keevash-Knox-Mycroft Conjecture: Highlights of the proof: a comparison with the Han--Treglown proof

 The partition lemma used in~\cite{HT2020} is Lemma~\ref{lem:P} in this paper (which we use as a building block to establish our partition).
 The key issue is that when $\ell<k-1$, one can not apply Lemma~\ref{lem:P} directly to the $k$-graph $H$, as in $H$ there might be a set $W$ of vertices $v$ which are not reachable to many vertices, namely, $\tilde{N}_{\b, i}(v,H)$ is small for any proper choice of $\b>0$ and $i\in \mathbb N$.
 However, it is straightforward to show that $|W|=o(n)$, and (after some work) we can apply Lemma~\ref{lem:P} with $S=V(H)\setminus W$ and get a partition of $V(H)\setminus W$.
 Now we face the following challenge. \begin{problem-n} Suppose $|W|=o(n)$.
 How do we find a matching $M$ covering $W$ so that $H-V(M)$ has a perfect matching (or conclude that none exists)? \end{problem-n} The problem is trivial if $|W|$ is a constant, for which we can do brute force search for a matching $M$ of constant size, which involves $O(n^{|W|})$ possibilities; when $|W|$ is large, it is hopeless without further assumptions.

 Furthermore, it was not clear how to deal with the vertices of $W$ by absorption, as $|W|$ might be smaller than the threshold for $\mu$-robustness but still a small linear size, i.e., $\eps n \le |W| < \mu n$, so that every vector touching $W$ will not be recorded as a $\mu$-robust vector.
-The proof in~\cite{HT2020} avoided the ``decision'' part of the problem by assuming $\delta > 1/3$, so that when $W$ is non-empty $V(H)\setminus W$ is closed, in which case $H$ always contains a perfect matching (so any matching $M$ covering $W$ will be a solution).
+The proof in~\cite{HT2020} avoided the ``decision'' part of the problem by assuming $\delta > 1/3$, so that when $W$ is non-empty $V(H)\setminus W$ is closed, in which case $H$ always contains a perfect matching (indeed it is shown that any matching $M$ covering $W$ will be a solution).
 Therefore, the problem is left open for $\delta <1/3$ (i.e., for $\ell > (1+\ln(2/3))k \approx 0.595k$).

 We also note that the existence of $W$ is not a problem in the existential results in the literature.
-For previous works on sufficient (minimum-degree-type) conditions for perfect matchings, those vertices can be put into a small matching of small linear size, whose removal does not affect much the minimum-degree conditions, guaranteeing that the absorption can proceed after the removal of this small matching.
+In previous work on sufficient (minimum-degree-type) conditions for perfect matchings, those vertices can be put into a matching of small linear size, whose removal does not affect much the minimum-degree conditions, guaranteeing that the absorption can proceed after the removal of this small matching.